• Skip to main content

 How to knead French bread in the stand mixer

-I use my 5 quart Kitchen Aid stand mixer for this bread recipe, which yields about 2 pounds of dough.
-This size is perfect for my stand mixer with the dough hook attachment because it mixes and kneads without any delay.
-I've noticed with smaller batches that the stand mixer struggles because the dough hook needs more mass to gather and knead properly.
+I use my 5-quart KitchenAid stand mixer for this bread recipe, which yields about 2 pounds of dough.
+This size is perfect for my 5-quart mixer with the dough hook attachment because it mixes and kneads without any delay.
+The mixer struggles with smaller batches because the attachment can't reach the ingredients to gather and knead the dough effectively.

 How to knead French bread by hand

 To hand knead: Stir ingredients together (using a utensil or your hands) in a large mixing bowl until a shaggy dough forms.
 Transfer dough to a steady surface and hand-knead until a cohesive, elastic dough forms (about 3-5 minutes).
-Sprinkle the reserved flour in small amounts as needed to prevent the dough sticking to the table or your hands during the entire process.
+Sprinkle the reserved flour in small amounts to prevent the dough from sticking to the table or your hands during the entire process.

 Proofing

 You can proof homemade French bread using different methods.
-Proofing dough in the Instant Pot is my favorite!
+Proofing bread in the Instant Pot is my favorite!
 It creates the ideal environment to proof at a constant temperature of 90 degrees Fahrenheit.
 It's so convenient because your dough doubles in size in only 45 minutes, even in a chilly or drafty environment.

 bread dough proofing in the Instant Pot